 Candidates complete a written paper or project synthesis report.
-Beginning in academic year 2016-17, candidates may not submit an internship report for the capstone paper.
+Candidates may not submit an internship report for the capstone paper.
 Students may select one of the following projects:

-- 5-7 page paper or op-ed written on a global health topic
+- 1500-2000-word paper on a global health topic related to student's field experience and coursework;

-- 1-2 chapters from an honors thesis involving primary research on a global health topic or issue
+- One to two chapters from an honors thesis involving primary research on a global health topic or issue;